Waterfowl Research Foundation Fellowships — Ducks Unlimited Canada Skip to main content

 Two awards of $12,000 per year (Canadian) are available to provide personal or research support for the successful applicant.
 The awards are renewable for up to two additional years for PhD students and once for Master’s students, assuming annual approval of a satisfactory progress report, continued possession of a valid hunting or sportsman licence and the need for continuing financial support.

-Fellowships will be awarded based upon:
+It will be awarded based upon the following criteria:

 • Applicants qualifications, including any participation in waterfowl hunting